 A catalog item must have at least one item variation to be used in a sale.
 A catalog item variation represents a specific instance of the catalog item being sold (often with an assigned SKU and price).
-Catalog items can have multiple item variations, each with its own SKU, or they can be tied to a single item variation, with the same name, in a 1-to-1 mapping.
+Catalog items can have multiple item variations, each with its own SKU, or they can be tied to a single item variation, with the same name, in a one-to-one mapping.
 For example, the catalog items in the product catalog for Raphael's Puppy-Care Emporium might include the following item and item variation groupings:

-Retractable Leash - 5 feet: Retractable Leash - 5 feet
+Retractable Leash: - 5 feet: Retractable Leash - 5 feet

-Retractable Leash - 10 feet: Retractable Leash - 10 feet
+Retractable Leash: - 10 feet: Retractable Leash - 10 feet

-Retractable Leash - 30 feet: Retractable Leash - 30 feet
+Retractable Leash: - 30 feet: Retractable Leash - 30 feet

-In this example, most of the item variations are grouped under a common catalog item, but the retractable leashes are structured as 1-to-1 pairs of catalog items and item variations with the same name.
+In this example, most of the item variations are grouped under a common catalog item, but the retractable leashes are structured as one-to-one pairs of catalog items and item variations with the same name.

 The item variations in a product catalog can also be combined with item modifiers to capture additional detail about the item variation sold as a part of the itemized transaction.
-Catalog item modifiers typically represent customizations that may add an additional cost or can be applied to many different item variations.
+Catalog item modifiers typically represent customizations that might add an additional cost or can be applied to many different item variations.